bsnape/rspec-terraform/README.md

 ## Motivation

 [Terraform](https://github.com/hashicorp/terraform) is an awesome way of provisioning your infrastructure.
-However, with any new tool, the ecosystem surrounding it is very immature.
+However, like with any new tool, the ecosystem surrounding it is very immature.
 This can cause problems when sharing code or coming up against the rough edges of a tool in active development.

 The creation of `rspec-terraform` was initially intended to smooth the creation and sharing of common Terraform